oatlog/oatlog/doc/planning_report/main.typ

 instruction selection or graph covering and is NP-hard for even simple cost functions.
 Integer linear programming is typically used to extract the best expression in an e-graph.

-However, it was independently discovered that linear time extraction is possible for a bounded treewidth @fastextract @egraphcircuit.
+However, there were recently two independent discoveries of an algorithm that performs linear time extraction for a bounded treewidth @fastextract @egraphcircuit.
-Quite a lot of algorithms that are NP-hard, are polynomial for a bounded treewidth, so in this sense it is essentially a standard method applied to the extraction problem, in this case the complexity is $O(n * f("treewidth"))$
+As quite a lot of algorithms that are NP-hard are polynomial for bounded treewidth, this is in some sense a standard method applied to the extraction problem.
-Informally, treewidth is a measure of how close a graph is to a tree, and can be computed from a tree decomposition of the graph.
+Informally, treewidth measures how close a graph is to a tree and can be computed from a tree decomposition of the graph.
-Generally, e-graphs tend to have a low treewidth, so this algorithm tends to applicable to practical egraphs.
+This algorithm is applicable in practice as e-graphs tend to have low treewidth @fastextract.
-This is somewhat intuitive when considering that only expressions that were already somewhat similar tend to get unified, so the e-graph is never really that random.

-As a preprocessing step, the algorithm simplifies the egraph by treating it as a boolean circuit and simplifying it using standard techniques to slightly reduce the size of the problem.
+As a preprocessing step, the algorithm simplifies the e-graph by treating it as a boolean circuit and simplifying it using standard techniques, slightly reducing the size of the problem.
-The e-nodes with zero inputs become a constant 1.
-E-nodes become `and` gates of all their inputs and e-classes become `or` gates of all their inputs.
+E-nodes with zero inputs are treated as constant 1, while other e-nodes become `and` gates of all their inputs and e-classes become `or` gates of all their inputs.
-The problem is essentially to set the extracted e-class to 1 while removing as many gates as possible.
+The problem is, essentially, reformulated to set the extracted e-class to 1 while removing as many gates as possible.
-There are many straightforward simplifications that can be done to the graph, for example, an `and` gate with duplicate inputs from the same node can remove one of the inputs.
+There are many straightforward simplifications that the graph can be preprocessed with.
+For example, an `and` gate with duplicate inputs from the same node can remove one of the inputs.

 = Goal